slipset/slipset.github.io/_posts/2017-03-11-fun-fridays.md

 so greenfield work is not so attractive to me.
 I need some scaffolding to be present for me to work, and I really like hunting bugs and rewriting old code.
 So how can I relate this to our Fun Fridays?

-Well I can contribute to OSS.
+Well, I can contribute to OSS.

 And that's just what happened yesterday.